Basketball is one of the best sports to bet, but most people approach it wrong.

 But not all home courts are created equal.
 Some teams, like the Denver Nuggets or Utah Jazz, have a unique advantage due to the high altitude of their cities, which can leave visiting teams winded and fatigued.
 Others, like the Golden State Warriors or Los Angeles Lakers, benefit from raucous crowds and a steady stream of celebrities in the stands that can be intimidating for opponents.

-As a bettor, it's important to have a sense of which teams have the most pronounced home court edges and to factor that into your handicapping.
+Pay attention to which teams have the strongest home court edges and factor that into your handicapping.
 A middling squad might be a strong bet as a home underdog against a superior opponent, while a top team could be overvalued on the road in a hostile environment.

 Travel considerations go hand-in-hand with home court advantage.
 The NBA schedule is notoriously grueling, with teams often playing three games in four nights in three different cities.
 This can lead to fatigue and letdown spots, especially on the tail end of long road trips.